 Z-score is measured in terms of standard deviations from the mean and shows how far away the value is from the mean.
 The formula is:

-Kurtosis: Kurtosis describes whether the data is light-tailed, indicating lack of outliers or heavy-tailed indicating presence of outliers when compared to a normal distribution.
+Kurtosis describes whether the data is light-tailed, indicating lack of outliers, or heavy-tailed, indicating the presence of outliers when compared to a normal distribution.
 Histogram works well to show kurtosis.
 There are three types of kurtosis.